 - Many of the day-to-day decisions are taken by the executive decision making arm of the Council known as the Cabinet.
 Cabinet members have specific responsibilities for particular services and take decisions within the budget and policies agreed by the full Council.

-The Cabinet is the part of the authority which is responsible for most day-to-day decisions.
-The Cabinet is made up of the Leader and seven councillors.
-Before major decisions are to be discussed or made, these are published in the Cabinet's forward plan in so far as they can be anticipated.
-These major decisions are called "key decisions"
+- Before major decisions are to be discussed or made by the Cabinet, these are published in the Forward Plan in so far as they can be anticipated.
+These major decisions are called "key decisions".